xcart/xc5-manual/en/modules/ebay_integration/importing_products_from_ebay.md

 An eBay Item Id is a unique identifier of the item on eBay; in an X-Cart store, it is saved in the _eBay Item Id_ field on the eBay product options tab of the product page in Admin; this happens when a product is exported to eBay, when the product is imported from eBay, or when the store administrator updates the field value manually.

-Before importing any item from eBay into an X-Cart store, the eBay Integration module performs a check to determine whether this item already exists in the X-Cart store or should be considered new.
+Before importing any item from eBay into an X-Cart store, the X-Cart eBay Integration addon performs a check to determine whether this item already exists in the X-Cart store or should be considered new.
 First, it checks the item SKU: if the Custom Label of the item matches a SKU in the X-Cart store, the item is identified as already existing in the store.
-If no matching SKU is found in the store database, the module goes on to check the eBay Item Id field.
+If no matching SKU is found in the store database, the addon goes on to check the eBay Item Id field.
 If the eBay Item Id of the item on eBay matches the eBay Item Id of a product in the X-Cart store database, the item is identified as already existing in the store; if no match is found, the item is considered new.

 Whether an item is a new or an already existing one has effect on how it is imported.